digiscot/digiscot-website/_posts/2016-09-21-being-a-digital-leader.md

 It requires professional commitment and personal courage.
 We don’t have the luxury of a decade or two to develop digital leaders.
 We need them now.
 The most successful organisations will be those that embrace digital.

-Digital is disrupting industries that have been operating in the same way for years, and the wind of change is blowing through our sector too.
+Digital is disrupting industries that have been operating in the same way for years, and the wind of change is blowing through our sector too.<br>

 As one fellow [One Digital](http://digital.scvo.org.uk/onedigital/) participant said: